NJ Adoptions FAQ

 Q: Will I be able to contact my grandson after he’s adopted?

 A: An adoption normally will terminate the relationship between the child and the parent, but in New Jersey, it does not terminate the legal relationships between the child and other relatives, like grandparents.
-New Jersey has a “grandparent’s rights” statute which protects the rights of New Jersey grandparents.
+New Jersey has a “grandparent’s rights” statute that protects grandparents’ rights.

-It’s possible the parents of the child may allow contact; it’s possible they will not.
+It’s possible the child’s parents may allow contact; it’s possible they will not.

-Because adoption law and grandparent rights law is almost entirely state law, you really should consult with NJ adoption law attorney, Fredrick P. Niemann at (855) 376-5291 or email him at fniemann@hnlawfirm.com.
+Because adoption law and grandparent rights law are almost entirely state law, you really should consult with NJ adoption law attorney, Fredrick P. Niemann, at (732) 863-9900 or email him at fniemann@hnlawfirm.com.

 Q: With a Stepparent Adoption, What are the Rights of Grandparents of a Child in NJ?